The taut polynomial and the Alexander polynomial: Introduction

 \section{Introduction}

 Ian Agol introduced (transverse taut) \emph{veering triangulations} as canonical triangulations of fully-punctured surgery parents of pseudo-Anosov mapping tori \cite[Section~4]{Agol_veer}.
 Such 3-manifolds are equipped with the \emph{suspension flow} of a pseudo-Anosov homeomorphism, and the derived veering triangulation combinatorially encodes the dynamics of this flow.
 More generally, in unpublished work Agol and Gu\'eritaud showed that a veering triangulation can be derived from any \emph{pseudo-Anosov flow without perfect fits}.
 In particular, veering triangulations exist also on 3-manifolds that do not fibre over the circle \cite[Section 4]{veer_strict-angles}.
 Conjecturally all of them come from the Agol-Gu\'eritaud's construction \cite{SchleimSegLinks}.
+Due to their canonicity, veering triangulations are excellent tools to study pseudo-Anosov flows combinatorially.
+This line of research led to new results concerning the exponential growth rate of closed orbits of semiflows on sutured manifolds \cite{LMT_flow} and Birkhoff sections for pseudo-Anosov flows~\cite{Tsang-Birkhoff}.

-Veering triangulations have important links to dynamics on 3-manifolds \cite{LMT_flow, LMT, SchleimSegLinks}, as well as to hyperbolic geometry \cite{explicit_angle, FuterTaylorWorden, Gueritaud_CT, veer_strict-angles, Worden_statistics} and the Thurston norm \cite{Landry_stable, Landry_homology_isotopy, Landry_branched}.
+More generally, veering triangulations have important links to the dynamics on 3-manifolds \cite{LMT_flow, LMT, SchleimSegLinks}, as well as to hyperbolic geometry \cite{explicit_angle, FuterTaylorWorden, Gueritaud_CT, veer_strict-angles, Worden_statistics} and the Thurston norm \cite{Landry_stable, Landry_homology_isotopy, Landry_branched}.
 Recently Landry, Minsky and Taylor introduced two polynomial invariants of veering triangulations --- the taut polynomial and the veering polynomial \cite{LMT}.
 The former can be used to generalise McMullen's Teichm\"uller polynomial \cite{McMullen_Teich} to the nonfibred setting, and is the main object of study in this paper.

-Our goal is to derive formulas relating the taut polynomial of a veering triangulation and the Alexander polynomial of the underlying manifold.
-Throughout the paper we assume that $M$ is a 3-manifold equipped with a finite veering triangulation~$\mathcal{V}$.
+Our goal is to derive formulas relating the taut polynomial of a veering triangulation and a certain twisted Alexander polynomial of the underlying manifold.
+Throughout the paper we assume that $M$ is a connected 3-manifold equipped with a finite veering triangulation~$\mathcal{V}$.
+This implies that $M$ is a hyperbolic 3-manifold with finitely many torus cusps; see \cite[Theorem 1.5]{veer_strict-angles} for the proof of hyperbolicity and \cite[Proposition 10]{Lack_taut} for an explanation of why the links of vertices of the triangulation have to be tori.
+By truncating the cusps of $M$ we obtain a 3-manifold with finitely many toroidal boundary components.
+We freely alternate between the cusped and the compact (truncated) model of the manifold, and we denote them both by $M$.
 Let